SophiaPerzan/NarReddit-Script/README.md

 ## Features

-- Scrapes a chosen subreddit for the highest-rated post.
+- **Content Generation**: NarrReddit uses GPT-4 to enhance and translate Reddit posts, enabling the creation of multilingual content.

-- Generates Text-to-Speech (TTS) audio from the post.
+- **Reddit Scraping**: The script scrapes your chosen subreddit to find the highest-rated post.

-- Creates subtitles for the audio.
+- **Intelligent Text-to-Speech (TTS) Audio Generation**: NarrReddit generates TTS audio from the post, intelligently determining the speaker's gender and adjusting the TTS voice accordingly.

-- Overlays the generated audio and subtitles onto a selected background video.
+- **Subtitles Creation**: NarrReddit can also create subtitles for the generated audio.

-- Supports translation into multiple languages.
+- **Video Overlays**: The script overlays the generated audio and subtitles onto a selected background video, creating a complete, ready-to-upload video.

 ## Setup